rdmolony/claude-flow-getting-started/README.md

 So what's [`Claude Flow`](https://github.com/ruvnet/claude-flow)?

-This open source library turns `Claude Code` into a subagent orchestrator.
-This means that it can create and coordinate multiple subagents to solve a particular goal.
+This open source library turns `Claude Code` into an opinionated subagent orchestrator, and provides it with additional tools via the Model Context Protocol (MCP) that `Claude Code` can use to achieve its goal.

-Let's explore this with an example - creating a `Claude Flow` tutorial for newcomers.
+Let's focus just on `Claude Flow`'s subagent orchestration here with an example - creating a `Claude Flow` tutorial for newcomers.

 Using only `Claude Code` I can launch it